National Grid (Great Britain): Expansion

-2020s – Great Grid Upgrade
+2020s onward

 In the 2020s National Grid announced the Great Grid Upgrade, a series of 17 projects to increase the capacity of the grid to receive supply from offshore sources and to meet increasing demand, such as that from electric cars.

-In 2021 a new non-lattice design of electricity pylon, the T-pylon, was built near East Huntspill, Somerset for the new 35 mile Hinkley Point C to Avonmouth connection.
-In 2023, the National Grid began removing equipment made by China's NARI Technology over national security concerns.
+In 2021 a new non-lattice design of electricity pylon, the T-pylon, was built near East Huntspill, Somerset for the new 35-mile Hinkley Point C to Avonmouth connection.
+In 2023, National Grid began removing equipment made by China's NARI Technology over national security concerns.

 In 2024, the Department for Energy Security and Net Zero established the publicly owned NESO to acquire the electricity system operator license from National Grid plc.
 National Grid remains the transmission system operator.

+In December 2025, Ofgem approved two subsea grid connections linking Scottish windfarms to southern England in order to improve their utilisation.
+National Grid, SSE and Scottish Power will invest in the two Eastern Green Links subsea power cables – EGL3 from Peterhead and EGL4 from Westfield, Fife – which could begin operations in 2034.
+The southern terminal of both cables at Anderby Creek, Lincolnshire will connect to a new 75 mile link between Grimsby and Walpole, Norfolk.